-2-7.
+2-6.
 Overtime

-Like most successful companies, Heartwell/Carriage Crest Homecare experiences periods of extremely high activity.
-During these busy periods, additional work is required from all of us.
+When Heartwell/Carriage Crest Homecare experiences periods of extremely high activity, additional work may be required.
 Supervisors are responsible for monitoring business activity and requesting overtime work if it is necessary.
 Effort will be made to provide employees with adequate advance notice in such situations.